acrion/zelph/README.md

 This summarizes the complete diagram shown above.
 As mentioned earlier, the elegant aspect of this representation method is that the inference system can be applied not only to facts but also to rules.
 Consequently, it becomes possible to formulate rules that generate other rules.

+### Facts and Rules in One Network: Unique Identification via Topological Semantics

+A distinctive aspect of **zelph** is that **facts and rules live in the same semantic network**.
+That raises a natural question: how does the unification engine avoid confusing ordinary entities with statement nodes, and how does it keep rule matching unambiguous?

+The answer lies in the network’s **strict topological semantics** (see [Internal Representation of facts](#internal-representation-of-facts) and [Internal representation of rules](#internal-representation-of-rules)).
+In zelph, a _statement node_ is not “just a node with a long label”; it has a **unique structural signature**:

+- **Bidirectional** connection to its **subject**
+- **Forward** connection to its **relation type** (a first-class node)
+- **Backward** connection to its **object**

+The unification engine is **hard-wired to search only for this pattern** when matching a rule’s conditions.
+In other words, a variable that ranges over “statements” can only unify with nodes that expose exactly this subject/rel/type/object wiring.
+Conversely, variables intended to stand for ordinary entities cannot accidentally match a statement node, because ordinary entities **lack** that tri-partite signature.

+Two immediate consequences follow:

+1. **Unambiguous matching.** The matcher cannot mistake an entity for a statement or vice versa; they occupy disjoint topological roles.
+2. **Network stability.** Because statementhood is encoded structurally, rules cannot “drift” into unintended parts of the graph.
+This design prevents spurious matches and the sort of runaway growth that would result if arbitrary nodes could pose as statements.

+These constraints are not merely aesthetic; they are core to zelph’s reasoning guarantees and underpin the termination argument below.

 ## Example Script